m6502/ztrackerprime/README.md

 for me and I like it better than the original.
 But in your case could be a different history.
 It is a good idea to check the following list to understand what this fork is about.

-There's also the possibility that I misunderstood how something worked and "fixing" it I broke it.
+There's also the possibility that I misunderstood how something worked and "fixing" it I broke it, or that I have changed the way something works that could have been activated by just pressing a key.
+Who knows?

-I'm open to your feedback.
-I love this software and I will try to fix all the bugs I could have introduced with my changes, plus the bugs from the 2002 version I didn't catch.
-Please, don't hesitate to contact me about this matter!

-So, what's new / different from the original ZTracker?
+So, what's new / different from the original zTracker?

-Well, this is a nearly complete list of changes from the original program.
-It is not perfect though, because it's been a lot of years since I started tinkering with the source code.
-I can't be sure if I really documented ALL the changes I performed.
-In fact, I know that, at least, I forgot to write one of them, so there can be more!

 Program behavior changes: